wecambodev/spring-boot-card-management/README.md

 This sample   task is to create a RESTful micro-service for managing debit / credit cards.

-This exercise is just focused on the REST API and build with spring boot and mybatis for version
+This exercise is just focused on the REST API and build with spring boot and mybatis with MySQL Database.

-Find start up here for [Spring boot + Hibernet](https://github.com/wecambodev/cardmanagement)

 ## Features

 * SignUp /Signin /Generate Token